CPPAlliance/restmote/README.md

 Having the previous steps, we now need to define some variables in our `project/project/settings.py` file:

-* RESMOTE_HOST: Host where the API REST is serving the data.
+* RESTMOTE_HOST: Host where the API REST is serving the data.
 Ex: 'https://api.github.com/'
-* RESMOTE_PORT: Port where the API REST is serving.
+* RESTMOTE_PORT: Port where the API REST is serving.
 Ex: '80'
 * RESTMOTE_API_ROOT: Root of the API in the server.
 Just in case the API ROOT is different from the HOST.
 * RESTMOTE_FILTER_FIELD: File to filter data [to improve].
 * RESTMOTE_SNAP_FILE: File to store the last filter [we use date filtering now with last_modified field for the content, to improve].